Sound Relief Hearing Center

 - Tinnitus Retraining Therapy (TRT)

-When you visit our Golden hearing center, we will ask you questions about your medical and hearing history.
-After that, our audiologist, Dr. Beki, will use a lighted otoscope to inspect your outer ear and your ear canal for any abnormalities that may affect your hearing test results.
-Depending on the outcome of this examination, you may need to visit an ear, nose, and throat (ENT) doctor.
-We will also conduct a hearing test in a sound-proof booth to determine the specific frequencies, if any, that you find more difficult to hear.
+When you visit our Golden hearing center, we will ask you questions about your medical and hearing health history.
+Next our audiologist Dr. Fasman will inspect your ears for any abnormalities that may affect your hearing test results.
+We will conduct the hearing test in a sound-proof booth to determine the specific frequencies, if any, that you find more difficult to hear.